 Research has shown that the accident rate can be reduced by reminding employees of basic precautions at the beginning of each day’s operations.
 Shift Briefings on a wide variety of safety issues ranging from seasonal to specific categories of work are also available.

-To view these and other safety videos, bulletins and shift briefings visit these web links:
+To view these and other MSI videos, bulletins and shift briefings please visit the MEL Safety Institute Website and click on the MSI Toolkit.

 National Work Zone Awareness Week

 A variety of resources are available to assist with educational campaigns including videos, brochures, posters, public service announcements, and more.
-Visit these websites for more information:
+Visit https://www.nwzaw.org/ and these websites for more information: